projectacrn/acrn-hypervisor/doc/getting-started/overview_dev.rst

 * ACRN hypervisor source code
 * If your scenario has a Service VM: ACRN kernel source code

-In the next step, :ref:`overview_dev_board_config`, you will need the Board Inspector tool found in the ACRN hypervisor source code to collect information about the target hardware and generate a board configuration file.

 .. _overview_dev_board_config:

 |icon_target| Step 3: Generate a Board Configuration File